| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 age_length_group |

-age sampling.
+Width of length bins for stratified age sampling.
 Ignored if |

 age_space_group |

-the |
+Options: |

 custom_sets |